jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d)
   (e) in the case of the deemed rate of return method, the person is required by section EX 47 to use the comparative value method:
   (f) in the case of the fair dividend rate method, it is impossible to find out the start-of-year market value of the interest except by an independent valuation:
-  (g) in the case of the cost method, section EX 46(9) prevents its continued use.
+  (g) in the case of the cost method, section EX 46(9) prevents its continued use:
+  (h) in the case of the revenue account method, section EX 46B(2) prevents its continued use.
 Choosing to change
 (3) The person may also change by notice to the Commissioner if— (a) the notice complies with subsection (4); and